microbiomedata/NMDC_documentation/docs/howto_guides/api_gui.md

 | doc_id | The unique identifier of the item being requested.
 For example, the identifier of a biosample or an extraction | Curie e.g. `prefix:identifier` | `nmdc:bsm-11-ha3vfb58` |<br/>
 <br/>

 The __metadata__ endpoints allow users to retrieve metadata from the data portal using the various `GET` endpoints that are slightly different than the __find__ endpoints, but some can be used similarily.
 They also include the ability to `POST` metadata changes to the data portal by allowing the validation and submission of change sheets or JSON files.
-Change sheets are spreadsheets that specify changes to be made to existing metadata in the portal, like updating, removing, or inserting values.<br/>
+Change sheets are spreadsheets that specify changes to be made to existing metadata in the portal, like updating, removing, or inserting values.
+As with the __find__  endpoints, parameters for the __metadata__ endpoints that do not have a red `* required` next to them are optional. <br/>
 <br/>

 ![metadata post changesheets validate](../_static/images/howto_guides/api_gui/metadata_post_changesheets_validate.png)